Vinjii/vinjii.github.io/_posts/2024-07-14-my-poor-boy.markdown

 🎥 I went to see **Haikyu!!
 The Dumpster Battle** with R.

 📺 **The Great** ended well, but those last few episodes had a shift in tone, which I found slightly depressing.
-Started **Not Dead Yet**, and so far find I fairly amusing. **Evil** is an incredibly engrossing supernatural and psychological drama by the creators of **The Good Wife & The Good Fight**.
+Started **Not Dead Yet**, and so far I find it fairly amusing. **Evil** is an incredibly engrossing supernatural and psychological drama by the creators of **The Good Wife & The Good Fight**.

 🎮 I started playing a new auto-chess game on iOS: **Team Fight Tactics**.